gm3dmo/syslog-to-csv/docs/setup.md

 ```

 ##### Use pypy for speed
-If large files need to be processed more quickly then [pypy3](https://www.pypy.org/) can be used instead of python:
+If large files need to be processed more quickly then using [pypy3](https://www.pypy.org/) to replace python provides a very significant speed boost:

 ```
 pypy3 syslog-to-csv.py /var/log/syslog.1